Mirosh-Oleg/homework/README.md

    - The user must first create an empty database in PostgreSQL and named it.

 2. **Run main.py**
+   what this fild do:
       1) Connection to database
          - The program prompts the user for database(DB) connection parameters:
             - DB Username.
             - DB password.
             - DB Host(default: localhost).
             - DB Port(default: 5432 for PostgreSQL).
             - DB Name.
+         - Automatic Data Loading: The program automatically creates the necessary tables and loads data into the database.
+No manual table creation is required.
-   2) The program prompts the user for size of the grid squares in meters
+      2) The program prompts the user for size of the grid squares in meters.
+      3) The program prompts the user for radius for sectors in meters.
+      4) The program prompts the user for valuse for azimuths.